Notes on Building a Web Culture (Style Design Standards)

 It's also getting pretty complicated in the web design world with a lot of new tools available to designers; most of these tools are extremely complicated.
 Still, take a look!

-I have not used Weebly, which looks pretty easy and which was used for the national history day projects.
-I have used Webnode to create a simple website for our summer swim team.
+I have not used Weebly, which looks pretty, but I have used Webnode to create a simple website for our summer swim team.
 Blogs, which we examined in unit 3, are also an attractive option.

 Look at the results of Google searches for free website builders and free website hosting.
 There are just so many options available now.
 To put content on the web, you really no longer have to learn how to code HTML, or even how to use Dreamweaver, which has become a very complicated web design program (but it does have great templates).